All Episodes

 So your approach isn't primarily theological with this book.

-Why don't you say something um in your own words as to why you have put this book together with the specific viewpoint you have chosen?
+Why don't you say something in your own words as to why you have put this book together with the specific viewpoint you have chosen?

 michel-yves bollore

-Yes, exactly as you said then, materialism, which has been a dominant current view uh during the early 20th century has become recently uh a belief which is almost irrational.
+Materialism, which has been a dominant current view during the early 20th century, has become recently a belief which is almost irrational.

 It's a belief which is extremely difficult to keep and hold.